Being There For Someone Who Needs You

-It is holding their hand through an awful time or just giving them a hug to let them know that you are there to support them in whatever it is that they are going through.
+It is holding their hand through an awful time or just hugging them to let them know that you are there to support them in whatever it is that they are going through.

 Your help has to be unconditional and without any judgment.

-You need to create a safe space for them to pour out all their worries, insecurities and concerns, so they know that there is not any kind of burden.
+You need to create a safe space for them to pour out all their worries, insecurities, and concerns, so they know that it’s not a burden.

-It can be inconveniencing and challenging, but it can be done.
+It can be inconvenient and challenging, but it can be done.
 Here we’ll break it down into actions that you can take when you want to be there for someone you care about.